World Archaeology 3.1 obtained;

-This course explores various aspects of the transformative period from Late Antiquity to the Early Medieval era in the Mediterranean and the Near East, based on archaeological evidence.
-Its main topic will be the Early Byzantine world (ca. 300-900 C.E.).
+This course explores various aspects of the dynamic and transformative period between Antiquity and the Middle Ages in the Mediterranean and the Near East, based on archaeological evidence.
+Early Byzantium (300-1000 CE) is the main focus.

-Apart from famous monuments and historic landmarks, attention will be paid to trade and economy, power systems and state formations.
-Furthermore, the rise and spread of new religions (Christianity and Islam) will be addressed.
-Above all, the impact on everyday life and its associated material culture is central and forms the basis throughout this course.
+Apart from famous monuments and historic landmarks, attention is paid to economy and commerce, conflict and natural catastrophes, power systems and state formation, and the rise, spread and impact of new religions.
+The Plague of Justinian, the Silk Roads, the Arabic expansion and the 7th-century Crisis will be discussed.
+How all these events shaped everyday life and associated material culture forms the basis of this course.

 After this course, students

-have obtained primary knowledge about the political, religious, socio-economic and cultural changes that took place in the Near East and in the Mediterranean between 300-900 C.E.;
+Have obtained primary knowledge about the cultural, social, economic changes that took place in the early medieval Mediterranean and Near East;

-can reflect upon the key archaeological data on which these conclusions are based;
+Can reflect upon the key archaeological evidence on which this knowledge is based;

-have the ability to critically reflect on both data and their interpretation in discussions and in writing.
+Have the ability to critically reflect on both data and their interpretation in discussions and writing.

 Mode of instruction